-- Have fun!
-Reading together should never be a chore.
+- Reading together should never be a chore.
 Children learn best when they are in a good mood, so read with your child when the experience will be the most pleasurable for both of you.

 - Take every chance to read with your children, tell and talk about stories, say nursery rhymes and sing songs.

 - What if your child wants to read the same book over and over?
 Repetition is key to learning.
 Each time you read a book it counts.
 If you read the same book 5 times, mark your reading log as having read 5 books!
 You can read books from anywhere.
 Every book your child hears at storytime or other library programs counts too!